dlt-hub/dlt-init-openapi/README.md

 - `--log-level`: Set logging level for stdout output, defaults to 20 (INFO).
 - `--global-limit`: Set a global limit on the generated source.
 - `--update-rest-api-source`: Update the locally cached rest_api verified source.
-- `--allow-openapi-2`: Allow to use OpenAPI v2. specs.
-Migration of the spec to 3.0 is recommended though.
+- `--allow-openapi-2`: Allows to use OpenAPI v2. specs.
+Migration of the spec to 3.0 is recommended for better results though.
-- `--version`: Show installed version of the generator.
+- `--version`: Show installed version of the generator and exit.
 - `--help`: Show this message and exit.

 ## Config options